Online MBA in Georgia

 6. Kennesaw State University

 WebMBA students are taught using the same curriculum, course materials, the same esteemed faculty who are experts in their field, and receive the same diploma of the campus-based program.
-After an initial on-campus weekend orientation, all course work are done online.
+After an initial on-campus weekend orientation, all coursework is done online.
 The program relies on virtual team-based cohort promoting efficient student interaction, learning, and long-lasting relationships.
 It takes about 20 months to earn the Georgia WebMBA by taking two classes in each of the five consecutive terms.

 Evaluation of applicants is based on their professional experience, academic background, and GMAT score.
 All three components are reviewed to assess the candidate’s potential for success in graduate study.
 The program has two start dates, July 1 for the Fall semester and November 2 for the Spring semester.